yyexela/ProjectPDFs/README.md

 # ProjectPDFs

-This repository contains final project PDFs for various courses I took at CU Boulder.
+This repository contains final project PDFs for various courses I took at CU Boulder and UW Seattle.
 In particular:

+## CU Boulder:

 ### APPM 3310: Matrix Methods
 - We followed in the footsteps of the winners of the Netflix Prize competition and implemented a recommender system which performed better than Netflix's benchmark.